Litter Of Pups

 Although Griswold 30 pups sell for $275-$325 range, the most expensive look-alike was $125.
 A few others were in the $75-90 price range, but you can still find many for around $30-50.
 No names and aluminum castings are usually cheapest, but some of the no names are SO cute you just have to own them.

-HINES VARIATIONS IN PICTURE BELOW: 1917 HINES, HINES ACCO PUP, HINES HF PUP, ALUMINUM HINES, BRONZE HINES, NOT 57, BUT LOTS OF VARIETIES OF HINES!
+HINES VARIATIONS: 1917 HINES, HINES ACCO PUP, HINES HF PUP, ALUMINUM HINES, BRONZE HINES, NOT 57, BUT LOTS OF VARIETIES OF HINES!

 Among my favorites are a painted and crazed no name, an absolutely gorgeous bronze Hines (back row above and to far right), and my Kaiser-Frazer pup paperweight.
 I think I enjoy owning the later because he almost got away.
 A seller offered us a collection of iron and he was listed in that collection.
 The only thing of interest to me that I didn’t have was the Kaiser-Frazer pup paperweight and I wanted it.
 We agreed on a price then traveled to OK to pick up the collection.
 He had everything laid out to